 Investigations into missing licences

 We regularly carry out investigations to identify houses that require licences.
-Not every house that is occupied on 3 storeys by 5 or more people requires a licence so may not appear on our list of licensed houses.
+Not every house that is occupied by 5 or more people requires a licence so may not appear on our list of licensed houses.

 Where landlords have not applied for a licence they will be at risk of: